kumoru/torment/docs/index.rst

 Torment Usage
 ^^^^^^^^^^^^^

-Torment is based on a series of rules in order to work as expected.
-Below you will find a short list of the minimum requirements required to get started.
+In order to work as expected, Torment is based on a series of rules.
+The minimum requirements to get started are listed below.

 1. A filename with the following format:  **[descriptive-statement]_{UUID}.py**

    * Where are these files located?

      * These can be located anywhere you would like.
-In source, out of source, whatever you would like.
+In source, out of source, whatever is desired.
 Normally alongside other tests.

    * How do I load these files?